Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Background

 Therefore, the equivalence relation $\sim_{\closure C_M\cup \closure C_N}$ must be refined, in order to generate equivalence classes in which there exists at least one matching and matched pair which computes the bottleneck distance for all lines in a given equivalence class.
 This requires the addition of {\em switch points}: points $\omega$ in the projective completion for which the cost of matching some pair $u,v$ equals the cost of matching some other pair $w,x$, with $u,v,w,x\in\closure C_M\cup \closure C_N$ for any line through $\omega$.

-So, with the goal of computing the matching distance using the method described above in the case $n=2$, we introduce another property, called (Q), that pairs $M,N$ of 2-parameter persistence modules are required to satisfy, involving a set of switch points.
+So, with the goal of computing the matching distance using the method described above in the case $n=2$, we introduce another property, called (Q), that critical values $C_M$ and $C_N$ of 2-parameter persistence modules $M$ and $N$ are required to satisfy, involving a set of switch points.

-\begin{property*}[{\bf Q}] There exists a finite set of points $\Omega = \Omega(M,N)$ in $\mathbb{P}^2$ such that for all $u, v, w, x \in \overline{C}$, not necessarily distinct, and $\delta, \eta \in \{1,2\}$, also not necessarily distinct, the sign (positive, negative or null) of
+\begin{property*}[{\bf Q}] There exists a finite set of points $\Omega = \Omega(C_M,C_N)$ in $\mathbb{P}^2$ such that for all $u, v, w, x \in \closure C_M\cup \closure C_N$, not necessarily distinct, and $\delta, \eta \in \{1,2\}$, also not necessarily distinct, the sign (positive, negative or null) of

 remains the same for all lines $L$ in the same equivalence class with respect to $\closure C_M\cup \closure C_N \cup \Omega$. \end{property*}